 This is an absolute godsend when it comes to monitoring your content’s SEO and how strong it is.
 Once you install Yoast SEO, you will see the below box in the back end of WordPress when you’re creating a post (you simply scroll to the bottom of the post you’re editing to find this):

-At the top, you have the essentials; title tag, URL and meta description.
-To edit these, simply click Edit snippet and a drop-down will appear for these three fields.
+At the top, you have the essentials: title tag, URL and meta description.
+To edit these, click Edit snippet and a drop-down will appear for these three fields.
 The SEO title refers to the title tag of your post once it’s live.
-This doesn’t affect the post title which shows as the H1 title on your blog.
+This doesn’t affect the post title, which shows as the H1 title on your blog.

 Next, you have the URL field, which is your opportunity to create an SEO-friendly link which isn’t too long or too short, plus avoids stop words; to, and, the etc.

-The next step down is your Focus keyword; this may not apply to every post, or perhaps you don’t run any type of keyword research for any post – which is absolutely fine, but it’ll help you rank for specific terms if you do do this.
-Anyhow, when you enter a focus keyword, the Analysis section at the bottom will let you know how many times it’s been featured and whether you’ve featured it enough for it to be considered strong or not.
+The next step down is your Focus keyword; this may not apply to every post, or perhaps you don’t run any type of keyword research for any post – which is absolutely fine, but it’ll help you rank for specific terms if you do this.
+Anyhow, when you enter a focus keyword, the Analysis section at the bottom will let you know how many times it’s been featured and whether you’ve featured it enough for it to be considered strong.

-The rest of the Analysis section is there to act as guidance; lets you know how many internal links you’ve placed, how many are nofollow links, whether your keyword was placed in the first paragraph, in the title, the meta description and the URL – just so you don’t forget, but also lets you know if your images are missing alt tags and more.
+The rest of the Analysis section is there to act as guidance; it lets you know how many internal links you’ve placed, how many no-follow links, whether your keyword was placed in the first paragraph, in the title, the meta description and the URL – just so you don’t forget, but also lets you know if your images are missing alt tags and more.

 It’s a helpful tool in my experience, but you can read reviews online to get the best outlook on whether the Yoast SEO WordPress plugin is ideal for you.
 Either way, it’s free to use, so you have nothing to lose.

 Optimise Your Categories